PM-Notes/Prince2/README.md

 - End project reports
 - Exception reports

 > The funding for risk mitigation actions needs to be considered, the money set aside for these activities is known as the Risk Budget, and forms part of the Project Budget.
 The more spent on managing risk, the less for other project activities.
-Risks need to be analysed to avoid spending too much on low priority risks, anbd not enough on high priority risks.
+Risks need to be analysed to avoid spending too much on low priority risks, and not enough on high priority risks.

 > Risk needs to be expresses in terms of its, Cause (the situation), Event (the threat), Effect (the result).